forjukka/eks-auto-mode/README.md

 ## What's the beauty here?

-- We provioned EKS cluster with Auto Mode and didn't need to configure node groups, addons, etc.
+- We provioned an EKS cluster with Auto Mode and didn't need to configure any node groups, addons, etc.
-- The cluster starts scaled to zero, but when we provision the nginx-demo, we see a worker node provisioned automatically.
+- The cluster starts scaled to zero, but when we provision the nginx-demo, we see a worker node appear automatically.
 - Also the ALB and EBS volume are provisioned automatically.
 - When we update the control plane to a newer version, then we will see all worker nodes upgraded automatically and gradually.
+- When upgrading, we don't need to check version compatibility of the addons.
 - The same rolling upgrade will happen with security updates when a new EKS Auto Mode AMI is released.

 ## Terraform support